"So when they had appointed elders in every church," Acts 14'23.

 Moreover he must have a good testimony among those who are outside, lest he fall into reproach and the snare of the devil," 1 Timothy 3'1-7.

-He had a close relationship with the Ephesian elders.
-Luke describes the poignant occasionwhen Paul arranged to meet with them on his way to Jerusalem in Acts 20'17-37.
+Later in time Luke describes a touching occasion when Paul arranged to meet with them on his way to Jerusalem in Acts 20'17-37.

 Here are two excerpts from it: